-Bay Ridge, Brooklyn sits southwestern Brooklyn alongside the Verrazzano-Narrows Bridge and the Belt Parkway.
-Currently home to about 85,000 people, the neighborhood gives a suburban feel to those who still want easy access the rest of New York City.
+Bay Ridge, Brooklyn sits in southwestern Brooklyn alongside the Verrazzano-Narrows Bridge and the Belt Parkway.
+Currently home to about 85,000 people, the neighborhood gives a suburban feel to those who still want easy access to the rest of New York City.
 The R train connects Bay Ridge to Manhattan and Queens.

 Before Bay Ridge became the residential neighborhood it is today, the Canarsee Native Americans occupied the land.
 Part of the broader Lenape tribe, this community specialized in fur trading and fishing.
 Hunting and gathering was their main source of nourishment.
 As colonists moved to New York City, the Canarsee left, fleeing the growing chaos and lack of space.
 However, Kieft’s War, initiated by New Amsterdam director Willem Kieft ended with the deaths of many Canarsee Native Americans.
 This war occurred from 1643 to 1645.